ImperialCollegeLondon/Design-Engineering-Masters-Project/Allocation/README.md

 **Focus**.
 This type of projects focuses on how the analytical model fits the problem/opportunity, as well as the best practices to solve/exploit it. a thorough understanding of the socio-technical context for the system is required, together with evidence of nuanced approaches to evaluating the proposed model, even if a prototype implementation is not possible.
 A carefully constructed argument is therefore essential, identifying the determinants and how the intervention would have the effect sought.

-\textbf{Sample project 6}.
+**Sample project 6**.
 This project investigates ways to reduce suicide deaths in train stations.
-Since he could not implement the changes in real life, a VR model was developed and evaluated: \href{https://imperialcollegelondon.box.com/s/p94uapv1tmt9xowfmunleurggogr5p1m}{Behind the gap: Reducing railway deaths (Paolo Ruegg, 2019)}
+Since he could not implement the changes in real life, a VR model was developed and evaluated: [Behind the gap: Reducing railway deaths (Paolo Ruegg, 2019)](https://imperialcollegelondon.box.com/s/p94uapv1tmt9xowfmunleurggogr5p1m)

 ### Project category 4: Human systems